 If at any time you have a question about the information provided below do not hesitate to contact the International Center.

 The Form I-20 is a form issued by a college/university to an admitted student that allows them to apply for the F1 student visa at the U.S. Embassy or Consulate abroad.
 To receive the Form I-20, students are required to show access to funding for their first year of study in the U.S. At Winthrop, we require a completed Statement of Financial Responsibility and Affidavit of Support along with original bank statements or original bank letters showing access to the funds required by the University.
-Please note: proof of funding is not an admission requirement but is a requirement to receive the Form I-20.
+Please note: proof of funding is not an admission requirement but is a requirement of the U.S. Government to receive the Form I-20 or DS-2019.

 When applying to Winthrop, your application must be accompanied by a bank statement or letter from the sponsor's bank dated within six months of the start date at Winthrop University showing the amount of money guaranteed.
 If your sponsor is not your parent or yourself, please include a brief letter from your sponsor indicating their intention to support all of your expenses related to your education for the duration of your program.
 If you are sponsored by a private organization or government agency, provide an official copy of your award.

 Information on the amount required to be shown for the Form I-20 and DS-2019 can be found by visiting Cost & Required Proof of Funding for International Students.